rust-lang/rfcs/text/0000-explicit-tail-calls.md

     become fibonacci(n - 2) + fibonacci(n - 1)
 }
 ```
 In this case a naive author might assume that this is going to be a stack space efficient implementation since it uses tail recursion instead of normal recursion.
-However, the outcome is more of less the same since the critical recursive calls are not actually in tail call position.
+However, the outcome is more or less the same since the critical recursive calls are not actually in tail call position.

 Further confusion could result from the same-signature restriction where the Rust compilers complains that fibonacci and <u64 as Add>::add do not share a common signature.